Business solution people concept with human hands putting together a jigsaw puzzle made of gears with 3D illustration elements.

 A professional headshot of Beth Kilian

-I am grateful to be a part of an organization that realizes the importance of Diversity and Inclusion and how it directly correlates to success.
+I am grateful to be a part of an organization that realizes the importance of People, Culture & Belonging and how it directly correlates to success.
 I am passionate about taking a stance and leading change within my own business unit through my work with our Women Connected Virtual chapter, Young Professionals, and our Women Connected Mentorship program.
-The Inclusion Council expands upon this reach and the actions we take together will positively impact our ability to innovate and thrive for years to come.
+The Inclusion Council expands upon this reach, and the actions we take together will positively impact our ability to innovate and thrive for years to come.

 -Beth Kilian